-While anyone can develop varicose veins at any time, certain factors may elevate your risk and likelihood of developing this problem (which is caused, typically by faulty valves that affect the ability of your blood to flow back towards your heart, leaving it to pool in veins that then stretch out over time.)
+You can develop varicose veins at any time, but certain factors may elevate your risk.
+First, you should know that these veins are typically caused by faulty valves that affect the ability of your blood to flow back towards your heart, leaving it to pool in veins that then stretch out over time.)
 Predisposing factors include:

 – Family history

 Any of these factors can contribute to your likelihood of developing varicose veins.
 If you have one or more risk factors, it is even more important for you to look out for the earliest warning signs that indicate your veins have been damaged.

 In order to detect vein disease, you have to actually look at your veins on a somewhat regular basis.
 People with dark, more visible veins are often more likely to develop a problem.
 Individuals whose feet are swollen at the end of the day are also at risk of developing varicose veins, and should talk to their doctors immediately if this symptom persists beyond a day or two.

 Light red spots may also appear on your lower legs before the tell-tale swelling and bulging of varicose veins actually appears.
 These spots may be a sign of a burst blood vessel, or other forms of venous insufficiency.
 Other symptoms may also include:

 – unnatural coloring on pigmentation on the surface of the skin

 Any one of these symptoms should be sufficient cause for you to undergo a diagnostic vein scan, but in combination, multiple warning signs should send you to your vein doctor immediately.

 Of course, varicose veins can also develop without any warning from initial symptoms.
 Because of this fact, it’s important to undergo regular vein health check-ups, especially if you know that your risk for vein disease is elevated in any way.
 Just remember, the earlier you catch a vein problem, the simpler it will be to resolve your symptoms.
 And, at the end of the day, isn’t that what everyone wants?